 Disabled child element of Child Tax Credit

-If you are claiming DLA for your child, you may also be able to claim the disabled child element of Child Tax Credit.
+If you are claiming Disability Living Allowance (DLA) for your child, you may also be able to claim the disabled child element of Child Tax Credit.
 There are two elements available:

 Further information about claiming Child Tax Credit.